juliuspr/on-hornplaying/content/ideas-in-horn-playing/audiation/_index.md

 Although the term might be unfamiliar, the idea itself is old.
 Because different authors and pedagogues have used different names and descriptions, the idea has sometimes become lost.

+## Fill your head with sound (and the content of the consciousness)

+"Anticipation - which is extremely important - so that's not to be taken by surprise" Menuhin Lesson 1

 ## Literature and other sources